-On behalf of the Board of Directors, I would like to report Kingsway's financial results for the second quarter ended June 30, 2009.
-The Company also announced changes to the Board of Directors and provided shareholders with an update on its company-wide transformation.
+Toronto, Ontario (August 7, 2009) - Kingsway Financial Services Inc. (TSX/NYSE: KFS, "Kingsway", or "the Company") today announced its financial results for the second quarter ended June 30, 2009.
+It also announced changes to the Board of Directors and provided shareholders with an update on its company-wide transformation.
 The Company reported a net loss of \$38.4 million or \$0.70 per share diluted, compared with a net income of \$6.3 million or \$0.11 per share diluted in the second quarter of 2008.
 The loss reflects the adverse development in run-off businesses, transition costs, a significant drop in revenue from discontinued and run-off businesses, a reduced return on investments and several one-time charges.
 All amounts are in U.S. dollars unless indicated otherwise.

-The second quarter's poor financial results reflect the legacy of past business strategies and practices that we are rapidly eliminating or changing through our ongoing transformation work.
-Since being appointed to the role of CEO early in the second quarter, I have restructured the senior management team to get the right talent in key roles and taken steps to put the company back on a solid financial footing.
+"The second quarter's poor financial results reflect the legacy of past business strategies and practices that we are rapidly eliminating or changing through our ongoing transformation work," said Mr. Simpson.
+"Since being appointed to the role of CEO early in the second quarter, I have restructured the senior management team to get the right talent in key roles and taken steps to put the company back on a solid financial footing.
 The team has reached out to regulators to explain the new directions we're taking and seek their support.
-We believe the Kingsway that emerges from the transformation - considerably streamlined, with less complexity, and with strengthened relationships with key stakeholders - will succeed, over time, in delivering solid results to shareholders.
+We believe the Kingsway that emerges from the transformation - considerably streamlined, with less complexity, and with strengthened relationships with key stakeholders - will succeed, over time, in delivering solid results to shareholders."